-Have you ever attributed praise or trust to something or someone and believed it with a firmness and conviction that even when faced with opposing evidence of the same, we can at times falter in seeing the truth or believing it?
+Have you ever attributed your trust to something and believed it with a firmness and conviction that even when faced with opposing evidence of the same, you faltered in seeing the truth or believing it?

 In Jeremiah 44, we see the remnant of Judah who fled to Egypt, completely fail to recognise that their disobedience to God is what led them into the very situation they found themselves in.
 They attribute their good times prior to the downfall of Jerusalem to their worship of a pagan god – the queen of heaven.

 The chapter begins with Jeremiah sharing God’s word to them.
 God reminds them that the disaster brought on them was because of the evil they did (verse 2-6).
 And as we read further, God tells them through Jeremiah that they would continue to have His anger brought upon them even in Egypt, if they persist in their sinful ways of idolatry.
 God is once again trying to reach and reason with them.